iokasimov/monopati/README.md

 data Origin = Root | Home | Vague
 ```

-And a sum type that shown which object we point to:
+And a sum type shows which object we point to:
 ```haskell
 data Points = Directory | File
 ```

-We use stack as a core data structure for path, so our type:
+We use stack as a core data structure for path, so our type is:
 ```haskell
 {-# language DataKinds, KindSignatures #-}